LightwheelAI/leisaac/docs/docs/docs/tutorials/marble_tutorial.md

 />

 #### 2.2.2: Compose the Scene
-To compose the scene, please run the follwing script:
+To compose the scene, please run the following script:

 ```bash
 python scripts/tutorials/marble_compose.py \